m-cain/mnemo/memory-bank/progress.md

 - Improved LoginPage UI:
   - Adjusted global styles in `index.css` to ensure the background fills the entire page and the auth card remains centered.
   - Removed conflicting hardcoded button background styles in `index.css` to fix the invisible button text in light mode.
+- **Migrated database migration tool from `go-migrate` to `goose`:** Installed `goose` CLI, created `backend/dbconf.yml`, converted existing migration files to `goose` format, and updated the `Makefile` and documentation.

+## Current Development Focus

+- Implementing bulk operations (import/export, batch editing)
+- Improving home selection UI
+- Adding pagination for large datasets

+## Recent Issues and Troubleshooting

+- Encountered issues with frontend development server startup related to PostCSS and Tailwind CSS configuration.
+- Attempted to fix by installing `tw-animate-css` and `@tailwindcss/postcss`.
+- Used Perplexity to research correct Tailwind CSS configuration with Vite, which indicated using `@tailwindcss/vite` and updating `vite.config.ts`.
+- Attempted to install `@tailwindcss/vite` and update `vite.config.ts`, but still encountered PostCSS errors related to `@tailwindcss/postcss` being required in `postcss.config.js`.
+- **Resolved Tailwind CSS with Vite Configuration:** The user independently resolved the issue by installing `tailwindcss` and `@tailwindcss/vite` and removing the `postcss.config.js` file.
+The configuration is now handled directly in `vite.config.ts`.

 ## Known Issues